mesosphere/dcos-commons/docs/pages/yaml-reference.md

     The Mesos Principal to register as.
 Default is `<name>-principal`.

+  * `principal-secret`

+    The Mesos Principal Secret credentials to register with.
+You generally don't need this when you use DC/OS built-in security features.

   * `zookeeper`

     Custom zookeeper URL for storing scheduler state.
 Defaults to `master.mesos:2181`.